parente/dim-boilerplate/docs/index.rst

 dim-boilerplate
 ===============

 The dim-boilerplate is a starting point for building web based adventure games using the same basic speech, sound, image, text, and keyboard support as `Descent Into Madness`_.
-This documentation describes how you can build-out the boilerplate to meet your game needs in successively more flexible, interactive but complex ways.
+This documentation describes how you can build-out the  template to meet your game needs in successively more flexible and interactive but complex ways.

 Contents: